SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

    A drop-down menu opens, reviling information about each task.

-.. list-table:: Job and Task Status
+.. list-table:: Job Status
    :widths: auto
    :header-rows: 1

    * - Status
      - Description
-   * - Success
+   * - Completed Successfully
      - Your job was successfully completed
    * - Failed
      - Your job has failed and is not completed